hosseinrezaeii91/COCO-Stuff-Post-Channel-Image-Generator/README.md

 You need to creat a folder named "train2017" in the same directory as the software located, and then copy the target images to this folder.
 The name of the images must follow "000000000009.png" format, i.e. a name with 12 charachtors length and in "png" format.
 Therefore, the range of images' names could be between "000000000000" to "999999999999".
 This is the name format in the COCO-Stuff dataset and therefore, you do not need to rename the images if you are using the COCO-Stuff dataset.

 # About the software
+The paper associated with this software is availalbe at https://doi.org/10.48550/arXiv.2304.13632.

 The compiled Python version of the software is accessible on this webpage.
 Additionally, the software's executable file is available; nonetheless, it was not possible to upload it to this page due to its substantial size.
 If you require the executable file, kindly send us an email to below address.

 hossein.rezaei at oulu.fi;